merlin-network/nmtool/contrib/issue-stake-liquify/readme.md

 }
 ```

-By default, this will delegate an equal amount of Nemo to each validator from one delegator account.
+By default, this will delegate an equal amount of Fury to each validator from one delegator account.

 `validators` - a required list of validators to delegate to.
 The only key necessary is the `operator_address`, the `furyvaloper-` address of the validator.